ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-25-rules-based-rules.md

 K&aacute;d&aacute;r](https://kadarakos.github.io/) for helping me realize this approach while I was working on the [SpanRuler](https://spacy.io/api/spanruler).

-Lastly, you can find a example project for the [SpanRuler](https://spacy.io/api/spanruler) that uses this pattern in the [`explosion/projects`](https://github.com/explosion/projects) repository.
-Feel free to clone and use it as a starting point.
+Lastly, you can find an example project for the [SpanRuler](https://spacy.io/api/spanruler) that uses this pattern in the [`explosion/projects`](https://github.com/explosion/projects) repository.
+Feel free to clone and use it as a starting point!